 After a 30-year investment banking career, Adam joined The Carlyle Group in September 2016 as a Managing Director in the firm’s private equity business.
-At Carlyle, Adam focuses on sourcing and doing due diligence on prospective investment opportunities for two of Carlyle’s PE funds: Carlyle Equity Opportunity Fund, with $2.4 billion of capital that focuses on U.S. middle market PE investments; and Carlyle Global Partners, with more than $3 billion in committed capital that employs a longer-term PE strategy created to pursue control or non-control investments that are more suited to a longer duration vehicle than traditional PE.
+At Carlyle, Adam focuses on sourcing and doing due diligence on prospective investment opportunities for two of Carlyle’s private equity funds: Carlyle Equity Opportunity Fund, with $2.4 billion of capital that focuses on U.S. middle market private equity investments; and Carlyle Global Partners, with more than $3 billion in committed capital that employs a longer-term private equity strategy created to pursue control or non-control investments that are more suited to a longer duration vehicle than traditional private equity.

-Adam received a B.S. in Economics from the Wharton School at the University of Pennsylvania and an M.B.A. from the J.L.
+Adam received a BS in economics from The Wharton School at the University of Pennsylvania and an MBA from J.L.
 Kellogg Graduate School of Management at Northwestern University.